 If you are on a course, you will have support from your college or sixth form tutor and/or a progress coach.
 (We offer training to providers of post-16 education so that they understand the best ways to support looked after children and care leavers.)
 Your progress is monitored through your Personal Education Plan (PEP).
 You will be able to say what you like, or don’t enjoy about your course.
 You will be involved in setting targets and making plans for the future.

 - If you have an Education, Health and Care Plan (EHCP) or SEND support in school this will be reviewed once a year.

-- If you are an unaccompanied asylum seeker, will we undertake an initial assessment of your literacy and numeracy levels.
-You you will get help to apply for an appropriate course.
+- If you are an unaccompanied asylum seeker, we will work closely with our local colleges to ensure you can access education appropriate to your literacy and numeracy levels.
+You will get help to apply for an appropriate course.
 Your Personal Adviser will explain your options, and how our education system works.

 A Traineeship is a 12 week programme for 16-24 year olds.
 It combines the study of English and Maths with high quality work experience.
 It can lead on to an apprenticeship or full time employment.
 Specialist training providers or local colleges provide them.
 A traineeship is classed as 'further education' and you can get the same financial support.